young5454/ABComp/README.md

 BUSCO lineage datasets contain sets of highly conserved single-copy genes specific to different evolutionary lineages.
 These datasets are used to evaluate the completeness of genome assemblies by comparing the presence of these key genes in the assembly.
 Pre-download the appropriate lineage dataset according to the lineage of the input strain.

-⚠️ Make sure the lineage datasets are saved inside a directory named `busco_downloads`, inside your workspace directory.
+⚠️ Make sure the lineage datasets are saved inside a directory named `busco_downloads/`, inside your workspace directory.

 ### EggNOG annotation databases
 [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper)